 Water is wooden floors’ biggest enemy.
 But luckily, you don’t actually need water to keep them clean.

-Similar to a dry mop, wax paper is effective at getting the scoop on dirt and dust.
+Like a dry mop, wax paper effectively eliminates dirt and dust.
 Attach a piece of wax paper to a flat dry mop; you might need a piece of tape.
 Run it over your floors, paying attention to edges and corners.

 A soft broom might become your new best friend.
 It’s quick to whip out and efficient at getting rid of dust bunnies.